Dan Voiculescu: Corruption investigation

-On August 8, 2014, Dan Voiculescu was found guilty an sentenced to 10 years in prison for money laundering.
+On August 8, 2014, Dan Voiculescu was found guilty and sentenced to 10 years in prison for money laundering.
 Money, a plot of land and a house were also confiscated to cover the state's losses.

 On July 10, 2017, he was released from prison.

 Criticism

 President Băsescu has accused Voiculescu of being a "media mogul" who uses his media group to fight political battles.
 He further accused Voiculescu of trying to control, through the media, the politics of the country.
 In May 2007, Băsescu said "Oligarchs should not be confused with the business community.

 They are the few who have made fortunes thanks to facilities from government, people who have become very rich and now give orders to politicians, those who are supported financially by the oligarchs and who have turned into puppets of certain businessmen like Voiculescu, [Rompetrol owner Dinu] Patriciu, and many others."
 An Organization for Security and Co-operation in Europe report on the 2009 presidential election found that the newspaper Jurnalul Naţional and television station Antena 1, both owned by Voiculescu's family, were biased against the incumbent Băsescu.
 In the last years, Voiculescu tried to reinvent his public image through the Internet.
 He started a personal blog, showing a much lighter side of his personality, and even began writing satirical guest posts for online journals non-related to his media empire.